kubernetes/website/content/en/docs/tasks/job/job-with-pod-to-pod-communication.md

 the Kubernetes control plane to obtain pod hostnames/IPs via API requests.

 This configuration is useful
-for use cases where pod networking is required but we don't want to depend on a network connection with the Kubernetes API server.
+for use cases where pod networking is required but you don't want to depend on a network connection with the Kubernetes API server.

 ## {{% heading "prerequisites" %}}